SimonCropp/XunitContext/readme.source.md

  * [NLog](https://github.com/NLog/NLog) use a [Trace target](https://github.com/NLog/NLog/wiki/Trace-target).

-## ApprovalTests.Xunit
+## Xunit.ApprovalTests

 The default behavior of ApprovalTests uses the [StackTrace](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stacktrace) to derive the current test and hence compute the name of the approval file.
 This has several drawbacks/issues:

  * Fragility: Deriving the test name from a stack trace is dependent on several things to be configured correctly.
 Optimization must be disabled to avoid in-lining and debug symbols enabled and parsable.
  * Performance impact: Computing a stack trace is a relatively expensive operation.
 Disabling optimization also impacts performance

-ApprovalTests.Xunit work around these problems by using the current xUnit context to derive the approval file name.
+Xunit.ApprovalTests avoids these problems by using the current xUnit context to derive the approval file name.

 ### Usage

 Usage is done via inheriting from a base class `XunitApprovalBase`

-snippet: ApprovalTests.Xunit.Tests/UsingTestBase.cs
+snippet: Xunit.ApprovalTests.Tests/UsingTestBase.cs

 ## Release Notes